-Communication tools like computer screensavers can be used to reinforce the company vision and key messages.
+Communication tools like computer screensavers can be used to reinforce the company's vision and key messages.
 This can be effective in doing the ‘heavy lifting’ of building message awareness between leadership updates.

 The way leaders present themselves is crucial in successfully conveying vision.
-Confidence in delivery builds credibility of message.
+Confidence in delivery builds the credibility of the message.
 C-suite executives uncomfortable in this role will require coaching to develop their executive presence.

 3. Increase Visibility